mukoma-mpashi/backend-liwena/README.md

 ## Overview

-A comprehensive IoT-based cattle monitoring system that tracks behavior, location, and activity patterns of cattle in real-time.
+A comprehensive IoT-based cattle monitoring system that tracks behavior, location, and movement patterns of cattle in real-time.
 The system uses ESP32 devices equipped with MPU6050 accelerometer and GPS modules to collect rich sensor data, which is processed through a FastAPI backend and stored in Firebase Realtime Database.

 ## 🏗️ System Architecture